tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-1.md

 ## The Language

 This tutorial will be illustrated with a toy language that we’ll call “Toy” (naming is hard...).
-Toy is an array-based language that allows you to define functions, some math computation, and print results.
+Toy is a tensor-based language that allows you to define functions, some math computation, and print results.

-Because we want to keep things simple, the codegen will be limited to arrays of rank <= 2 and the only datatype in Toy is a 64-bit floating point type (aka ‘double’ in C parlance).
-As such, all values are implicitly double precision, Values are immutable: every operation returns a newly allocated value, and deallocation is automatically managed.
+Given that we want to keep things simple, the codegen will be limited to tensors of rank <= 2 and the only datatype in Toy is a 64-bit floating point type (aka ‘double’ in C parlance).
+As such, all values are implicitly double precision, `Values` are immutable (i.e. every operation returns a newly allocated value), and deallocation is automatically managed.
 But enough with the long description, nothing is better than walking through an example to get a better understanding:

 FIXME: update/modify matrix multiplication to use @ instead of *